FahimehMahdiyan/DeepLearning-FashionMNIST-Project/README.md

 ***

-## Phase 3: Advanced Optimization
+# Phase 3: Advanced Optimization

-### Overview
+## Overview
 In this phase, we explore advanced optimization algorithms beyond standard SGD.
-We implement and compare different gradient-based optimizers and investigate second-order optimization methods (Newton's method).
+We implement and compare different gradient-based optimizers and investigate second-order optimization methods (Newton's method) to deepen our understanding of loss landscape dynamics.

 This phase consists of the following tasks:
 - **Task 3-1:** Implementing and comparing various optimizers: **SGD with Momentum, Nesterov, AdaGrad, RMSprop, and Adam**.